 - Minutes 4-5: Present optimal strategy, sketching key data structures and noting expected complexity before touching keyboard

-Senior engineers should always ask these questions, demonstrating production thinking:
+Senior engineers should always ask these questions to demonstrate production thinking:

 - What are upper bounds on n and m?
 (Reveals whether O(n²) is acceptable or requires optimization)